![]() |

 Other books I return to at intervals include Breakfast at Tiffany's, I Capture the Castle, Cold Comfort Farm, A Bullet in the Ballet, Jackie Kay's Adoption Papers and Neil Gaiman's short story Chivalry.
 I like some but not all Gaiman; I like some but not all Terry Pratchett (mostly Tiffany Aching and the Wee Free Men).

 More general novels?
-I've just enjoyed Anne Tyler's Vinegar Girl (a rewriting of Taming of the Shrew).
+I enjoyed Anne Tyler's Vinegar Girl (a rewriting of Taming of the Shrew).
 I liked Age of Miracles by Karen Thompson Walker.
 I will always read something by Margaret Elphinstone or Sara Maitland.
 I like the Icelandic writer Halldar Laxness.
 I loved Christine Coleman's The Dangerous Sports Euthanasia Society.
-I recently read The Restoration of Oscar Laird which I found thought-provoking.
+I found The Restoration of Oscar Laird thought-provoking.
+I've just finished the Thursday Murder Club by Richard Osman which I loved -- I'm on the waiting list for the next book in the series at the local library.
+I'm currently reading Klara and the Sun by Kazuo Ishiguro and Ariadne by Jennifer Sain.

 Quite a lot of the time I read non-fiction.
 I'm an inveterate reader of cookbooks and cookery magazines.
 I read walks books and craft books.
 I read a lot of literary criticism but that's poised somewhere between leisure and work.
 Ditto 17th century Quaker texts.

-Looking at the non-fiction titles in the pile of books waiting to be read on my bedside table, they include The Natural World of Needle Felting, Cold Brew Coffee: Techniques and Recipes, Younger Next Year for Women, Macro Photography, Telling True Stories, Creating a Wildlife Garden, Covenant and Conversation: a weekly reading of the Jewish Bible, Fun and Games for the 21st century, and Get Started in Italian!
+Looking at the non-fiction titles in the pile of books waiting to be read on my bedside table, they include The Natural World of Needle Felting, Cold Brew Coffee: Techniques and Recipes, Younger Next Year for Women, Macro Photography, Telling True Stories, Creating a Wildlife Garden, Covenant and Conversation: a weekly reading of the Jewish Bible, Fun and Games for the 21st century, and Teach Yourself Estonian!

-I often listen to audio-books, mostly crime fiction.
+I often listen to audio-books, mostly crime fiction and non-fiction.

 I hardly ever watch television.
 When I do, it tends to be game shows or documentaries or nature programmes.